 Patients with more advanced forms of Barrett’s esophagus, high-grade dysplasia (HGD) and/or early cancer (intramucosal carcinoma) often ask which form of therapy is recommended.
 There are no studies comparing the effectiveness of endoscopic therapy and surgery in these patient subsets.
-However, studies have compared outcomes from these treatments (in a retrospective fashion).
-These studies have shown that at five years after treatment for HGD or early cancer, endoscopic therapy, when performed in expert centers, is as effective and safe as surgery.
+Studies which compare outcomes from these treatments have shown that at five years after treatment for HGD or early cancer, endoscopic therapy, when performed in expert centers, is as effective and safe as surgery.

 The decision to proceed with endoscopic therapy or surgery involves many factors including patient age, coexisting medical conditions and patient preference.
 At the Mass General Barrett's Esophagus Treatment Center, patients with HGD or early cancer are often evaluated by both gastroenterologists and surgeons to help make the most informed decision for each patient.

 Bob Hazelton lived with chronic acid reflux for years and was diagnosed with esophageal cancer in 2011.
 After his surgical team at Massachusetts General Hospital performed a minimally invasive esophagectomy, Bob has a healthy esophagus and is getting back to his active lifestyle.